IRTF-HRPC/draft-association/draft-association.md

 In 1971 four years after the invention of email, the first mailing list was created to talk about the idea of using Arpanet for discussion.
 What had initially propelled the Arpanet project forward as a resource sharing platform was gradually replaced by the idea of a network as a means of bringing people together {{Abbate}}.
 More than 45 years after, mailing lists are pervasive and help communities to engage, have discussions, share information, ask questions, and build ties.
 Even as social media and discussion forums grow, mailing lists continue to be widely used {{AckermannKargerZhang}} and are still a crucial tool to organise groups and individuals around themes and causes {{APC3}}.

-Mailing lists’ pervasive use are partly explained because they allow for “free” association: people subscribe (join) and unsubscribe (leave) as they please.
+Mailing lists’ pervasive use are partly explained because they allow for “free” association: people subscribe (join) and unsubscribe (leave) as they please, and it functions on low bandwith connections.
 Mailing lists also allow for association of specific groups on closed lists.
 This free association online enables agency of membership, a key component of freedom of association and assembly.

 ### Spam